 When designing GNU Taler, we had the following design principles in mind:

-It must be relatively easy for competitors to join the systems.
-While the barriers for this in traditional financial systems are rather high, the technical burden for new competitors to join must be minimized.
-Another design choice that supports this is to split the whole system into smaller components that can be operated, developed and improved upon independently, instead of having one completely monolithic system.
+It must be relatively easy for competitors to deploy interoperable alternatives.
+The barriers for this in traditional financial systems are rather high and outside of our control.
+However, GNU Taler must minimize the technical burden for new competitors to enter the market.
+GNU Taler must enable a diverse set of operators, breaking up the current system where only a few global companies dominate the market.
+An example for a design choice that supports this is to split the whole system into smaller components that can be operated, developed and improved upon independently, instead of having one completely monolithic system.